Des797/des2390/README.md

 - **Arrow Left/Right**: Navigate between posts in modal
 - **Enter** (in search): Start scraping

+## 🌐 Browser Navigation

+- **Back/Forward buttons work correctly**: The browser history is properly managed
+- **Bookmarkable URLs**: Each view state is reflected in the URL
+- **Deep linking**: Share URLs that point to specific filters, pages, and searches

 ## 🎨 Mobile Support

 The interface is fully responsive and works on: